gatling/gatling/src/docs/content/reference/integrations/ci-cd/jenkins/enterprise/index.md

 If you don't want to use the globally configured API token, you can chose another one [stored in a Jenkins secret text credential]({{< ref "#api-token-and-jenkins-credentials" >}}).
 Choose one of the simulations in the drop-down menu.

 {{< img src="build-configuration.png" alt="Build configuration" >}}

-{{< alert tip >}}
-The Address field allows overriding the address configured globally.
-This can be useful in some cases when using Gatling Enterprise Self-Hosted; when using Cloud only, the global setting is sufficient.
-{{< /alert >}}

 This step regularly prints a summary of the run's current status to the build logs.
 By default, the summary is printed every 5 seconds the first 12 times (i.e. for the first 60 seconds), and then every 60 seconds.
 You can configure this behavior (or disable it completely) by clicking on the Show run summary logging options button.